16 Sweet Facts About Peeps

 5. The Peeps equipment has also (mostly) stayed the same.

-Since Just Born turned Peeps-making into an automated process, the chicks have been carefully formed by a top-secret machine known as The Depositor.
-Created by Sam Born’s son, Bob, The Depositor could manufacture six rows of five Peeps apiece in a fraction of the time it took workers to form them by hand.
+Since Just Born turned Peeps-making into an automated process, the chicks have been carefully formed by a top-secret machine known as the Depositor.
+Created by Sam Born’s son, Bob, the Depositor could manufacture six rows of five Peeps apiece in a fraction of the time it took workers to form them by hand.
 And that same machine that Bob built kept the Peeps flowing for several decades.

-In 2014, the company announced that it was planning to renovate its manufacturing plant, including The Depositor.
-“It’s a little sad,” senior vice president of sales and marketing Matthew Pye told Candy Industry Magazine at the time.
+In 2014, the company announced that it was planning to renovate its manufacturing plant, including the Depositor.
+“It’s a little sad,” senior vice president of sales and marketing Matthew Pye told Candy Industry magazine at the time.
 “Bob Born made it from scratch in 1954 and it allowed us to distribute and grow the brand nationally."

 6. The updated equipment means new Peeps innovations could be coming.

-“The investment in our marshmallow making process will allow for more efficiency, more consistency, improved quality, and additional innovation capabilities,” co-CEO Ross Born told Candy Industry magazine about the new Depositor, which will be able to produce a wider variety of Peeps in all sizes.
+“The investment in our marshmallow-making process will allow for more efficiency, more consistency, improved quality, and additional innovation capabilities,” co-CEO Ross Born told Candy Industry about the new Depositor, which will be able to produce a wider variety of Peeps in all sizes.
 “The [old] Peeps line did one thing and one thing very well—cranking out chicks day in and day out.
 Five clusters, just in different colors,” Born said.

 7. Peeps used to have wings.